Clinical Music Therapist (Older Adult Focus), part time

 - Manages time effectively and efficiently.

-- Maintains files, work and office areas in orderly manner.
+- Maintains files, work, and office areas in an orderly manner.

 - Designs and implements effective music therapy programs following Levine Music’s and agency-specific standards.

 - Coordinates therapy, maintains ongoing relationship(s) and communicates with others involved with client(s).

 - Conducts music therapy interviews/assessments as directed and/or required by assignment.